locessentials/eng401-business-english-us/unit4/week12/professional-development-assignment.md

 2. How can I continuing learning about and developing the leadership skills I worked on this week?
 3. What are new leadership skills that I'd like to develop as I think about my current responsibilities and future career transitions?
 4. How can I help more people to development new leadership skills?
-5. Where can I seek help as I go about developing specific leadership skils?
+5. Where can I seek help as I go about developing specific leadership skills?
 6. What are my biggest takeaways this week?
 If I had to identify the biggest 'gem' (or standout idea) that I encountered this week, it would be...

 ## Assessment Criteria (3 points total)